doyousketch2/stained_glass/README.md

 however, minetest sees it in the order 10, 11, 12, 1, 2, 3...
-so red actually comes first.
+so redviolet actually comes first.

 and for whatever reason, minetest doesn't take blank spaces _ into consideration. so the attributes just act like the next column of digits.